-If you are having trouble with a PIP claim denial, the skilled Deerfield Beach personal injury protection (PIP) lawyers at GED Lawyers can help you.
+If you are having trouble with a PIP claim denial, the skilled Deerfield Beach personal injury lawyers at GED Lawyers can help you.
 Our team can work with you to appeal a denied PIP claim and recover payment for your services.

 Understanding Personal Injury Protection Coverage in Deerfield Beach

 Florida Statutes § 627.736 requires all drivers registered in Florida to carry personal injury protection (PIP) as part of their motor vehicle insurance coverage.
 PIP is issued by the driver’s insurance carrier.

 In the event of an accident, PIP covers 80% of medical expenses up to $10,000 for qualified injuries.
 It also covers 60% of lost income and earning capacity due to disability caused by the accident and death benefits of $5,000 per individual to the deceased’s qualifying relatives.

 Who Can File a PIP Claim for a Deerfield Beach Accident Injury?

 Following a motor vehicle accident in Florida, PIP insurance covers the vehicle’s driver and any related passengers who reside in the same household.
 The driver’s PIP also covers pedestrians or bikers struck by the insured vehicle.

 If a passenger or other person involved in the accident has PIP coverage, they could be covered by that policy.

 Reasons an Insurance Company Might Deny Your PIP Claim